 Information at the vascular service

-NICE defines a vascular service as a team of health professionals that has the skills required to do a full and duplex assessment of vascular veins and give a wide range of treatments.
-When a patient visits a vascular service, the following information should be availed to them
+NICE defines a vascular service as a team of health professionals with the skills required to complete a duplex assessment of vascular veins and give a wide range of treatments.
+The following information should be available when a patient visits a vascular service.

 - The number of treatment options available for their condition.

-- The risk and benefits that each of the treatment options.
+- The risks and benefits of each of the treatment options.

 - There is a possibility that varicose veins may develop after treatment.